• Home

 If the answer to all three is yes, you have a strong introduction.

-This post is part of an ongoing series on academic writing for PhD students in operations management and related fields.
+This post is part of an ongoing series on academic writing for PhD students in Management Science, Operations Research, Operations Management, and related fields.

 References